Gastroesophageal Reflux Disease (GERD)

 - Your opinion or preference

-In many cases, GER can be relieved through feeding changes, under the direction of your baby's primary care provider.
-Some ways to better manage GER symptoms include the following:
+In many cases, GERD can be relieved through feeding changes, under the direction of your baby's doctor.
+Some ways to better manage GERD symptoms include the following:

 - If bottle-feeding, keep the nipple filled with milk so your infant does not swallow too much air while eating.
 Try different nipples to find one that allows your baby's mouth to make a good seal with the nipple during feeding.